Social Justice Internship

 About the Program:

 The Social Justice Internship Grant Program is a year-long, 250–275 hour internship experience.
-Students will have the opportunity to engage in significant work at one of four Chicago area non-profits: Misericordia, Catholic Charities, ONE Northside, and Girlforward.
+Students will have the opportunity to engage in significant work at one of five Chicago area non-profits: Misericordia, Catholic Charities, ONE Northside, Girlforward, and Forging Opportunities for Refugees in America.
 Through a competitive application process, 13 students will be selected and will move through the internship experience in a cohort model.
 In the first (fall) semester, the cohort will meet every few weeks for community building, reflection, and continued training.
 In the second (spring) semester, students will enroll in a section of EXPL 390, gaining 3 hours of academic credit for their internship experience.

 Students will receive a $2,000 grant each semester ($4,000 total) per successful completion of program requirements.
 This grant will be applied to the student’s educational costs at Loyola.